EchterAlsFake/Porn_Fetch/README/STATUS.md

   - [] Fix logging
   - [] Fix image URLs from PornHub
   - [] Improving installation instructions
+    - [] Add instruction which file to pick from the releases
+    - [] Tell about the .sig and gpg verification
+    - [] Tell about the .config file and why it's important
+    - [] Tell how to make Porn Fetch executable on Linux systems
 - [] Make a first-use tutorial

 - [] Fix the Porn Fetch layout